pzheng16/pzheng16.github.io/_posts/2019-12-17-Leetcodes-templates.md

 ```
  ---
 # DFS

+#### Notes:
+DFS function:
+1. when void: do not need to deal with returning some value, just focusing on when to finish.
+2. when some value (like boolean), needs to consider what to return when some condition happens.

 ```python
 // Check whether there is a path from |start| to |target| in graph G.
 // neighbor(x) returns the neighbors of x in G.